wentasah/novaboot/README.md

 # DESCRIPTION

-This program makes booting of an operating system (e.g. NOVA or Linux) as simple as running a local program.
-It facilitates booting on local or remote hosts or in emulators such as qemu.
+This program makes booting of a locally compiled operating system (OS) (e.g. NOVA or Linux) on remote targets as simple as running a program locally.
+It automates things like copying OS images to a TFTP server, generation of bootloader configuration files, resetting of target hardware or redirection of target's serial line to stdin/out.
+Novaboot is highly configurable and it makes it easy to boot a single image on different targets or different images on a single target.

 Novaboot operation is controlled by command line options and by a so called novaboot script, which can be thought as a generalization of bootloader configuration files (see ["NOVABOOT SCRIPT SYNTAX"](#novaboot-script-syntax)).
-Based on this input, novaboot setups everything for the target host to boot the desired configuration, i.e. it generates the bootloader configuration file in the proper format, deploy the binaries and other needed files to required locations, perhaps on a remote boot server and reset the target host.
-Finally, target host's serial output is redirected to standard output if that is possible.

 Typical way of using novaboot is to make the novaboot script executable and set its first line to _#!/usr/bin/env novaboot_.
 Then, booting a particular OS configuration becomes the same as executing a local program - the novaboot script.

-For example, with `novaboot` you can:
+Novaboot uses configuration files to, among other things, define command line options needed for different targets.
+Users typically use only the **-t**/**--target** command line option to select the target.
+Internally, this option expands to the pre-configured options.
+Configuration files are searched at multiple places, which allows to have per-system, per-user or per-project configurations.
+Configuration file syntax is described in section ["CONFIGURATION FILE"](#configuration-file).

+Simple examples of using `novaboot`:

 1. Run an OS in Qemu.
 This is the default action when no other action is specified by command line switches.
-Thus running `novaboot ./script` (or `./script` as described above) will run Qemu and make it boot the configuration specified in the `script`.
+Thus running `novaboot myos` (or `./myos` as described above) will run Qemu and make it boot the configuration specified in the `myos` script.
 2. Create a bootloader configuration file (currently supported bootloaders are GRUB, GRUB2, ISOLINUX, Pulsar and U-Boot) and copy it with all other files needed for booting to a remote boot server.

-        ./script --server=192.168.1.1:/tftp --iprelay=192.168.1.2

-    This command copies files to the TFTP server and uses TCP/IP-controlled relay to reset the target host and receive its serial output.
+Then use a TCP/IP-controlled relay/serial-to-TCP converter to reset the target and receive its serial output.

+        ./myos --grub2 --server=192.168.1.1:/tftp --iprelay=192.168.1.2

-3. Run DHCP and TFTP server on developer's machine to PXE-boot the target machine from it.
-E.g.
+3. Run DHCP and TFTP server on developer's machine to boot the target from it.

-        ./script --dhcp-tftp
+        ./myos --dhcp-tftp

-    When a PXE-bootable machine is connected via Ethernet to developer's machine, it will boot the configuration described in the _script_.
+    This is useful when no network infrastructure is in place and the target is connected directly to developer's box.

-4. Create bootable ISO images.
-E.g.
+4. Create bootable ISO image.

         novaboot --iso -- script1 script2

-    The created ISO image will use ISOLINUX bootloader installed on it and the boot menu will allow selecting between _script1_ and _script2_ configurations.
+    The created ISO image will have ISOLINUX bootloader installed on it and the boot menu will allow selecting between _script1_ and _script2_ configurations.

-Note that the options needed for a specific target can be stored in a ["CONFIGURATION FILE"](#configuration-file).
-Then it is sufficient to use only the **-t** option to specify the name of the target.

 # PHASES AND OPTIONS

 Novaboot performs its work in several phases.
 Each phase can be influenced by several command line options, certain phases can be skipped.
-The list of phases (in the execution order) and the corresponding options follow.
+The list of phases (in the execution order) and the corresponding options follows.

 ## Configuration reading phase